-The only example of when a powerlifter may find heeled squat shoes a disadvantage is if they like to use a more hip-dominant squat.
+One example of when a powerlifter may find heeled squat shoes a disadvantage is if they like to use a more hip-dominant squat.

 In some cases, a lifter that squats wider and with a bit more forward lean in order to utilize their hips more, may find that a heeled shoe throws his or her weight forward.

 For the majority of lifters and gym-goers, weightlifting shoes will make squatting movements a whole lot more comfortable.

 As you can see, the elevated heel is really the main feature of a shoe designed for weightlifting.